Masonic Ego - Positive Or Negative ?

 Brethren, I submit to you that existing problems are

-not problems between the Bodies, but problems between individuals, problems
+not problems between the Bodies, but problems between individuals,

 that could all be healed and totally eliminated if we read our rules correctly, consistently, and with our

-fundamental Masonic principles in mind.
+Masonic principles in mind.
 Too often, however, the one

 problem blocking the way to harmony and progress is ego!